 The Competition and Consumer Protection Commission (CCPC) has responsibility for the licensing of pawnbrokers under the Pawnbrokers Act 1964 (as amended).

-There are currently four pawnbrokers licensed in Ireland:
+There are currently three pawnbrokers licensed in Ireland:

 - John Brereton Pawnbroker Limited – 108 Capel Street, Dublin 1